-- 126. Please see the first section of this guidance for further information about new measures to support uptake and recording of the asymptomatic testing offer for staff and secondary pupils. - 127.
+- 148. Please see the first section of this guidance for further information about new measures to support uptake and recording of the asymptomatic testing offer for staff and secondary pupils.
+Schools should make every effort to distribute test kits proactively to staff and students in line with updated guidance, and to promote regular testing and reporting of results.
+They should also build into their messaging wider societal guidance on testing every time before staff or secondary pupils mix socially with other households. - 149.
 The asymptomatic testing offer is for all school staff and secondary pupils.
-It is delivered in partnership by the Scottish Government and the UK Department for Health and Social Care.
-Local authorities and schools should take all appropriate measures to promote awareness and uptake of this offer. - 128.
-Detailed, step-by-step guidance about the asymptomatic testing programme has been shared with schools and ELC providers via Objective Connect, a document sharing platform.
-This guidance was developed in collaboration with NHS Test and Protect and the UK Department for Health and Social Care to support school and ELC providers in the delivery of the Schools/ELC Asymptomatic Testing Programme.
-Schools should provide staff and secondary pupils with Lateral Flow Devices (LFDs) for twice-weekly, at-home rapid testing.
-Participants should then record all results (positive, negative or void) via the online digital reporting portal, which can be found at www.nhsinform.scot/campaigns/coronavirus-covid-19-report-your-test-result. - 129.
-In the event of supply or delivery issues affecting the availability of LFD test kits in schools, staff and pupils can access regular asymptomatic LFD testing through the Universally

-Accessible Testing programme, which is available to everyone in Scotland.
-LFD test kits are available for collection from COVID test centres or pharmacies, or delivery by ordering online.

-- 130. Confirmatory PCR tests will continue to be made available for all those who test positive using LFDs.
-It is very important that schools encourage all those participating to undertake these PCR follow-up tests, to mitigate against any risk of false positives and unnecessary self-isolation. - 131.
+It is delivered in partnership by the Scottish Government and the UK Health Security Agency.
+Local authorities and schools should take all appropriate measures to promote awareness and uptake of this offer.

+- 150. Detailed, step-by-step guidance about the asymptomatic testing programme has been shared with schools and ELC providers via Objective Connect, a document sharing platform.
+This guidance was developed in collaboration with NHS Test and Protect and the UK Health Security Agency to support school and ELC providers in the delivery of the Schools/ELC Asymptomatic Testing Programme. - 151.
+Schools should provide staff and secondary pupils with Lateral Flow Devices (LFDs) for twiceweekly, at-home rapid testing.
+Participants should then record all results (positive, negative or void) via the online digital reporting portal, which can be found at www.nhsinform.scot/campaigns/coronavirus-covid-19-report-your-test-result. - 152.
+In the event of supply or delivery issues affecting the availability of LFD test kits in schools, staff and pupils can access regular asymptomatic LFD testing through the Universally Accessible Testing programme, which is available to everyone in Scotland.
+LFD test kits are available for collection from COVID test centres or pharmacies, or delivery by ordering online. - 153.
+Confirmatory PCR tests will continue to be made available for all those who test positive using LFDs.
+It is very important that schools encourage all those participating to undertake these PCR follow-up tests, to mitigate against any risk of false positives and unnecessary self-isolation. - 154.
 Asymptomatic testing is an additional measure and should not replace other mitigations.
 School staff and secondary pupils who opt to undertake asymptomatic testing do not need to self-isolate while awaiting results, as long as no symptoms develop.
-Additionally, asymptomatic staff, student teachers and learners who receive negative LFD test results must not regard themselves or behave as if they are free from infection. - 132.
+Additionally, asymptomatic staff, student teachers and learners who receive negative LFD test results must not regard themselves or behave as if they are free from infection. - 155.
 Symptomatic staff, student teachers and learners should not use LFDs and must not attend work or school.
 They must access a PCR test as per their usual symptomatic testing channel.
-If a symptomatic staff member, student teacher or learner has used an LFD and has returned a negative result, they must still self-isolate and arrange a PCR test. - 133.
-Contacts of any confirmed COVID-19 case are identified through Test and Protect, who will provide appropriate advice on testing in those circumstances, in line with updated policies. - 134.
-Anyone receiving a positive PCR test for COVID-19 will not be required to participate in weekly LFD testing for 90 days.
+If a symptomatic staff member, student teacher or learner has used an LFD and has returned a negative result, they must still self-isolate and arrange a PCR test.
+Contacts of any confirmed COVID-19 case are identified through Test and Protect, who will provide appropriate advice on testing in those circumstances, in line with updated policies - 156.
+Due to the emergence of the Omicron variant and the potential risk of reinfection, individuals who have tested positive for SARS-CoV-2 (COVID-19) by PCR within 90 days should now still be encouraged to continue to participate in routine asymptomatic LFD testing including testing in schools.